Jurassic World Dominion: COVID-19 pandemic

 Neill, Dern and Goldblum began filming in early August.
 By that time, four crew members in England had tested positive for COVID-19; another four tested positive in Malta after arriving there before production.
 The main crew was scheduled to shoot in Malta with Pratt, Howard and Neill, although these plans were canceled after an increase in COVID-19 cases.
 As a result of the increase, the United Kingdom added Malta to its list of countries from which arrivals must quarantine for 14 days.
 Scenes set in Malta were rewritten by Trevorrow, and sets were reconfigured to continue the filming.
-The actors were no longer part of the Malta shoot, which was handled by a second unit.
+The actors were no longer part of the Malta shoot, which was handled by a second unit directed by Bradley.
 Filming in Malta began at the end of August, and continued into September.
-After the Malta shoot, filming continued at Pinewood Studios.
+After Malta, filming continued at Pinewood Studios.

-Because of the rescheduling caused by the pandemic, Trevorrow and Johnson struggled to find an ideal time in Johnson's schedule for filming.
+Because of the rescheduling caused by the pandemic, Trevorrow and Johnson struggled to find an ideal time in the actor's schedule for filming.
 Johnson ultimately had to drop out of the project because of quarantine and travel restrictions which prevented him from reaching the set.
-Pineda appeared early in the film, and was meant to film a later scene, but quarantine restrictions interfered with these plans.
+Pineda appears early in the film, and was meant to film a later scene as well, but quarantine restrictions interfered.
 Varada Sethu was signed to replace her in the later scene as a different character.

 Filming was slowed on October 7, after several people tested positive for COVID-19.
 Although the individuals later tested negative, the film's safety protocols required a two-week quarantine.
 During the partial shutdown, the main cast members continued to film secondary scenes before full production resumed later in the month.
 Shooting ended on November 7, after nearly 100 days.
 Like the previous films, Spielberg was minimally involved during filming; COVID-19 protocols would have prevented him from visiting the set.